 Without the right tools, agents might feel unsupported in handling high call volumes, leading to burnout and resentment.
 It’s important to set your agents up for success – the more engaged they are in their work, the more likely it is that they’ll stay.

 Fonolo’s Voice Call-Backs give autonomy to the customer and reduce call volumes.
-Additionally, Fonolo’s Visual IVR offers more communication channels to customers so agents have extra time to address pertinent customer issues.
+Additionally, Fonolo’s Web Call-Backs (formerly Visual IVR) offers more communication channels to customers so agents have extra time to address pertinent customer issues.